Takeno/Vagrant4SIW/README.md

 This problem is solved with the new version of project.
 To fix it without downloading again the project, you have to make a directory called **lib** near **www**.

 **From command line - for all platforms:** `mkdir lib`

+#### Problem #6: *VM already provisioned run vagrant provision to force it*

+This **IS NOT** a problem.
+It will appear everytime you start a VM after the first because it means *you have already launched installation scripts successfully and if you want re-launch it intentionally run `vagrant provision`*